Raspberry Cordial: Recipe Inspired by Anne of Green Gables

 There’s a bottle half full of raspberry cordial that was left over from the church social the other night.
-It’s on the second shelf of the sitting-room closet and you and Diana can have it if you like, and a cookie to eat with it along in the afternoon.” â€”Anne of Green Gables
+It’s on the second shelf of the sitting-room closet, and you and Diana can have it if you like, along with a cookie to eat in the afternoon.

-Is there anything more magical than the world of Anne with an e?
-I have very fond memories of watching the movies over and over again.
 When my mom harvested about a billion raspberries this year, she began thinking back to the movies and wondered how one goes about making the delicious cordial they mention.
 Being a good daughter (possibly with the wild and untamed nature of Anne), I was on a mission to learn how to make raspberry cordial.

 Ingredients

-• 1 1/4 c.
-Water
+• 1 1/4 cup of water

-• 1 1/4 c.
-Sugar
+• 1 1/4 cup of sugar

-• 1 Orange
+• 1 orange

 Peel the orange and remove as much pith (the white stuff) as possible.
 Too much pith will make your cordial bitter.
-Snack on the orange and set the peels aside for the cordial.
+Snack on the orange, and set the peels aside for the cordial.

 In a food processor or using a stick blender, blend raspberries until smooth.